ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/project-migration-cmsis-v6/troubleshooting.md

 ### Manual migration from Keil.ARM_Compiler pack

-As the components from the Keil.ARM_Compiler pack do not have 1:1 replacements, you need to deselect the old components and select the replacements from the two new packs (ARM.CMSIS-Compiler and ARM.CMSIS-View).
+As the components from the Keil.ARM_Compiler pack do not have 1:1 replacements, you need to deselect the old components and select the replacements from the two new packs (ARM.CMSIS-Compiler and ARM.CMSIS-View):

 1. Compiler:EventRecorder migration

    Deselect the `Compiler:Event Recorder` component and select the `CMSIS-View:Event Recorder` component:

    ![Event Recorder migration](./EventRecorder_migration.png)
-1. Compiler:I/O migration
+2. Compiler:I/O migration

    Deselect any component of `Compiler:I/O` and select the corresponding `CMSIS-Compiler` component: